terceiro/autodep8/README.md

 `debian/tests/control.autodep8`, but the use of that file is deprecated because the test dependencies defined there aren't processed by dpkg-source.

-# EXAMPLES OF PRODUCED TEST SUITES
+# EXAMPLES OF PRODUCED TEST CONTROL FILES

 See [examples.md](examples.md).